MicrosoftEdge/WebView2Feedback/specs/ExtendedProcessFailed.md

         /// Indicates that a frame-only render process ended unexpectedly.
 The process
         /// exit does not impact the top-level document, only a subset of the
         /// subframes within it.
-The content in these frames is replaced with a "sad
+The content in these frames is replaced with an
-        /// face" layer.
+        /// error page in the frame.
         FrameRenderProcessExited,
         /// Indicates that a utility process ended unexpectedly.
         UtilityProcessExited,